 There were arrangements to meet the needs of the people for whom English was not the first language.
 Staff told us they could arrange for interpreters and also could use online resources to help with language interpretation.

-The practice demonstrated an awareness and responsiveness to the needs of those whose circumstances made them vulnerable.
-We observed reception staff supporting a patient with visual impairment and.
-Facilities for disabled people included an induction loop on the reception desk for patients with hearing disability, a lower reception desk for people in wheelchairs and a disabled toilet.
-Baby changing facilities were available as well.

 We were told that longer appointments could be scheduled for patients with learning disabilities.
-Review of care of people with learning disabilities showed that they were receiving suitable care and had received an annual review within the last year.
+One of the partners was the lead for reviewing the care of patients with learning disabilities.
+Review of care of people with learning disabilities showed that they were receiving suitable care.
+The GP partner told us that the patients were usually invited by a telephone call which most of the patients preferred.
+The majority of the annual health checks were undertaken around February and they were confident they would be able to complete the reviews by the financial year end.

-There was an open policy for treating everyone as equals and there were no restrictions in registering.
+There was an open policy for treating everyone as equals and there were no restrictions on registering patients.
 Homeless travellers were registered and seen without any discrimination.